karlzam/ringed-seal-detector/_notes/paper_notes.md

   - Talked about annotations and where they got them from
   - Extracted segment length, centered on call
   - Train test split, used a t val to split to an 85:15 split, cool diagram
+- Spectrogram and SNR Computation
+  - Downsample rate
+  - scale (dB)
+  - window size, step size, window function
+  - No effort to correct for systematic difference in signal amp
+  - Estimate SNR of each sample (with steps)
+- NN Architecture:
+  - binary classification (define the classes)
+  - duration of spectrograms
+  - brief mention of the CNN architecture based on He et al 2016
+  - how passed to fully connected network and gives probabilities
+- Training Protocol:
+  - GPU with memory stats
+  - Batch sizes with termination after a preset number of epochs
+  - optimizer, with recommended vals (lr 0.001, decay 0.01, b1 of 0.9, b2 of 0.999)
+  - Didn't tune hyperparameters
+  - network trained to maximize the F1 score
+  - trained using 5-fold cross validation, N=100
+  - Then trained on full data without cross validation
+  - Repeated 9 times with different random gen seeds to assess the sensititivty of the training outcome to initial conditions
+- Compared to linear discriminant analysis
+- Detection algorithm:
+  - detect in continuos data we:
+    - segment to window size of 3s with step size of 0.5s
+    - each segment passed into DNN classifier
+    - found best to smoothen the classification scores using a 2.5s wide averaging window
+    - greatly reduced the number of false positives
+    - applied detection threshold
+  - to compute recall, precision, false-positive:
+    - merged adjacent bins into detection events
+    - had a temporal buffer
+    - false positive when annotated overlap was less than 50%
 - Results of detection and classification tasks
+  -
 - Summary & conclusion

 Notes: